teastburn/cartographer/README.md

 This is an example project that updates a map in real time with millions of geocoordinates per day.

+## Features
+* Blazing -- Sub millisecond response times for writing locations
+* Fast and Secure -- HTTP2 and HTTPS only
+* Horizontally scalable
+* Scales to millions of listeners
+* New Relic integration
+* Demo suite

+## Reasoning

+Cartographer was built as a side project to handle very high loads of inbound traffic, and learn about scaling websockets, http2 and auto signing of TLS connections.

 ## Installation

 OS X & Linux: